aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 Go to the Settings page, and uncheck 'Enable All Bibles' You will be given a list of Bibles to enable or disable individually.

+= How do I add more Bibles? =
+First, you will need to install our API on your server.
+Then, use the Bible importer within the API to add the desired Bibles.

 = How do I change the appearance of Bible SuperSearch? = You can select a different skin (interface) in the settings.